 In Conventional Medicine (Established Indications)

-• Hyperviscosity syndrome: in multiple myeloma or Waldenström macroglobulinemia
+- Hyperviscosity syndrome: in Waldenström macroglobulinemia or other gammopathies.

 In Longevity Medicine (The New Paradigm)

-1. Reduce inflammaging (chronic low-grade inflammation): eliminate pro-inflammatory cytokines, SASP factors, glycated proteins.
+- Reduce inflammaging (chronic low-grade inflammation): lower the circulating burden of pro-inflammatory cytokines, SASP factors and glycated proteins.

 What a Therapeutic Plasma Exchange Session Is Like